-As a New York State Workers’ Compensation claim progresses, most claimants are interested in understanding their options for possible settlement.
+As a New York State Workers’ Compensation claim progresses, most claimants are interested in understanding their options for possible settlement, also known as a Section 32 agreement.
 That could happen early in the case, or more commonly, as the case progresses and a finding of permanency has been made or is about to be made.

 In order to reasonably value a Workers’ Compensation claim, you must know the specific Workers’ Compensation Laws that effect your case and your entitlement to benefits.
 You must have a realistic understanding of the insurance carrier’s possible exposure in the case and the length of time it may take for the legal process to conclude.

 A worker’s settlement agreement should consider: